philUWA/GeoModyCodeChallenge/README.md

 ### `<<><ktail a0.2`

 - To make Jeff's life easier, you decide to add a history of recent cocktails so he doesn't wear out his little flippers typing so much.
 The names of recently made cocktails should be added to this list, so Jeff can just select list item as a shortcut.
+Importantly, this list should not disappear when Jeff closes his browser and goes home for the night, but should visible when Jeff gets to work the next day and fires up his PocketPC again.

 ### `<<><ktail a0.3`